zomux/nmtlab/README.md

 ./bin/run.py -d private/dataset.json -tok iwslt15_vien --opt_gpus 4 --opt_model rnmt_plus --opt_weightdecay --all
 ```

+I got a BLEU score of 21.99 in my 4 GPU environment.

 # Using nmtlab in Python

 nmtlab is designed to be directly used in Python.
 Here is an example code in `examples/rnmt_experiment.py`.